OffchainLabs/nitro/README.md

 For our research specification of BOLD, see [BOLDChallengeProtocol.pdf](docs/research-specs/BOLDChallengeProtocol.pdf).

-For our a technical deep dive into BOLD, see [TechnicalDeepDive.pdf](docs/research-specs/TechnicalDeepDive.pdf)
+For our technical deep dive into BOLD, see [TechnicalDeepDive.pdf](docs/research-specs/TechnicalDeepDive.pdf)

 For documentation on the economics of BOLD, see [Economics.pdf](docs/research-specs/Economics.pdf)